T. K. Shindo: Early life

-Shindo was born Koryu Shindo in Kobuchisawa, Japan on 24 November 1890.
+Shindo was born Koryu Shindo (震度子流) in Kobuchisawa, Japan on 24 November 1890.
 He was the only son of a teacher and town mayor, who encouraged him to immigrate to the United States to avoid conscription into the Japanese military service.
 He entered the United States through Seattle in 1907, eventually settling in Los Angeles where he assumed the name Thomas.

 Career

 In his early career, Shindo supported himself as a presser and cutter in a tailor shop.
 He also worked in the grocery business until he was able to establish himself creatively.
 By 1918, he became the advertising director for the Rafu Shimpo, a Japanese-language newspaper that grew out of the Little Tokyo area of Los Angeles, California.
-He designed the newspaper's masthead and began to create other opportunities for Japanese American artists in the area.
-Under his direction, the newspaper sponsored photographic competitions and exhibitions that nourished the development of a strong photographic community in Little Tokyo.
+He designed the newspaper's masthead and began to create other opportunities for Japanese-American artists in the area.
+Under his direction, the newspaper sponsored photography competitions and exhibitions that nourished the development of a strong photographic community in Little Tokyo.

 Shindo joined the Japanese Camera Pictorialists of California (JCPC) in 1928 and likely created the club's logo.
 In the early days, his home bathroom doubled as his darkroom where he would develop film and prints.
-He was a prolific artist and his photographs were published in eight issues of the annual Photograms of the Year, more than any other Japanese American.
+He was a prolific artist and his photographs were published in eight issues of the annual Photograms of the Year, more than any other Japanese-American.
 Shindo rose in prominence over the years, submitting work to photographic salons in Chicago, Los Angeles, New York, Ottawa, Paris, Pittsburgh, Rochester, San Diego, San Francisco, Tokyo, Toronto, Turin, and Zaragoza.
 His work appeared in print both domestically and internationally.